 Social Media and Social Change

-This class will investigate the possibilities of using social media for leadership in social change.
-We'll look at the history of social media, it's uses (and, of course, abuses), and we'll brainstorm how we personally can use online resources for good.
+This class will investigate the possibilities and pitfalls of using social media for social change.
+We will examine the history of social media, analyze case studies from across the globe, and brainstorm how to best use online resources for social good.

-This course examines social media in three ways:
+This course examines social media in four ways:

-Second, we will read the work of writers who are using social media in the trenches to affect change.
+Second, we will study activists who are using social media to raise awareness, organize communities, and affect change.
 What are their strategies?
-What are the ethics they use?
-How can we increase access to these resources?
+What are their ethics?

-Finally, and most importantly, we'll use social media tools in class to develop an action plan for creating change ourselves, the action plan that is at the heart of the Leadership Institute.
-Students will work with blogs, Twitter, Facebook, Wikipedia, and a host of other online resources to hone their skills at effective digital communication.
+Finally, and most importantly, students will use social media tools in class to develop their own Action Plans for change.
+This project is at the heart of the Leadership Institute and provides students with the opportunity to apply their learning to a project they can continue when they return home.
+Students will work with blogs, Twitter, Facebook, Instagram, Tumblr, and a host of other online resources to hone their skills at effective digital communication.